noaMalkaManzur/pacman/README.md

 Fruit-
 Is a single char digit between 5 to 9 selected randomly, that appears at random points in time on screen and travels around randomly at a slow pace.

+Loading Screens from files-
+The game would look for files in the working directory, with the names pacman_*.screen The screen file should be a text file representing the screen, with:
+@ - for the position of the pacman (1 and only)
+$ - for the initial position of the ghosts (allow any number between 0 to 4) "#" - for walls
+% - for “empty” positions that should not have a breadcrumb & - for the position where the points and remaining lives information